Rewind X

 Wallet providers can integrate Protected Transfers as a safety feature, differentiating their product through user protection capabilities.
 Users can opt into reversibility for transfers where the additional security outweighs the settlement delay.

-AI Agent Safety
+AI Agent Safety (Planned)

 Compliance-Friendly Layer